Joyful Dogs of Michigan Gallery

 Why a Gallery Helps

-Seeing training in real life provides clarity about our methods, the types of behaviors prioritized, and the level of professionalism you can expect.
+Seeing photos and videos of real life owners, dogs, and training provides clarity about our methods, the types of behaviors prioritized, and the level of professionalism you can expect.
 Photos and videos highlight:

 A black circle with a white checkmark inside.